ECCC-MSC/open-data/docs/msc-data/nwp_gdwps/readme_gdwps-datamart_en.md

 Levels that may be applicable to a given parameter are :

-* Surface
+* Surface [SFC]
-* Fixed height above ground
+* Fixed height above ground [TGL]

-Note : Swell parameters no longer refer to the total swell, they now refer to the primary swell.
-At each point of the domain, the spectra can be divided between wind sea and a certain number of swells.
-The two swells that contain the most energy are designated in order as the primary and secondary swell.
-Wind, sea and swell parameters can be undefined at some grid points, for the former if there is little wind, for the latter if there are only locally generated waves.

 ## Variable List

-__Available fields : parameter numbers and units__
-__This table provides, for each GRIB2 parameter number: a short description, an alphabetical abbreviation, the levels available for the parameter, and measurement units.__
+This table provides, for each GRIB2 parameter number: a short description, an alphabetical abbreviation, the levels available for the parameter, and measurement units.

 |GRIB2 discipline/category/parameter number | Parameter description |	Abbreviation |	Level |	Units |
 |-------------------------------------------|-----------------------|----------------|--------|-------|